Die Hauptstadt, Capricorn

 Weingartner placed a hand on the man’s arm.
 “Good man.”

-“Let me help you, Cap—Major,” Heimler interjected.
+“Let me help you, Haupt—Major,” Heimler interjected.
 “Everything you’ve said here just proves that we were right from the very beginning.
 I’m not even sure what they’d do to me if I stayed.”

 Weingartner looked to Fischer.

-“I’ll follow you,” Fischer responded tightly, glancing at Forstchritt, lips pressed, eyes narrowed.
+“I’ll follow you,” Fischer responded tightly, glancing at Fortschritt, lips pressed, eyes narrowed.
 “Where are we headed?”

-His attitude was questionable but at the moment Weingartner needed all the help he get could.
+His attitude was questionable but at the moment Weingartner needed all the help he could get.

 “I made a call to a friend earlier,” Weingartner informed them.
 “He’s lost a lot to this country and to the war already.
 I think he’ll be willing to help us.”